dsmrreader/dsmr-reader/README.md

 `sudo chown -R dsmr:dsmr /var/www/dsmrreader/`

+The reason for splitting the webserver chapter in two steps, is because the application requires the directory created above to exist.
+And Nginx requires the application to exist (cloned) before running (and to copy its virtual hosts file), resulting in an dependency loop... :]

 ### Your first reading ###

 Now login as the user we just created, to perform our very first reading!